-Qualifications Mr. Churchouse gained a bachelor of arts degree and a master of social sciences degree from the University of Waikato in New Zealand.
+Qualifications Mr. Churchouse gained a Bachelor of Arts degree and a Master of Social Sciences degree from the University of Waikato in New Zealand.

-Committees Mr. Churchouse is a member of the Audit and Risk Management Committee and the Nomination Committee.
-He will be appointed as a member of the Remuneration Committee with effect from 1 March 2023.
+Committees Mr. Churchouse is a member of the Audit and Risk Management Committee, the Remuneration Committee and the Nomination Committee.